 - A 5-second intro stating your name and type of voice demo (commercial VO).

 - 5 spots, ranging from 5 to 15 seconds.
 The first couple spots should be your very best (15 seconds).

 - A 5-second closeout with contact info.

 - If you have time, you can also add a quick jingle to finish it off.

 Get Feedback and Edit

-It can be difficult listening to your own demo with a subjective ear.
+It can be difficult listening to your own demo with a objective ear.
 Be sure to show your demo to people you trust for opinions on how to improve the demo.
 A demo goes by quick with most falling between 1 to 2 minutes.
-If any point in that demo begins to lag, it can ruin the entire flow of the demo.
+If any point in that time the demo begins to lag, it can ruin the entire flow of the demo.